 The school will only authorise a medical absence if the circumstances are unavoidable.
-The school has the right to request medical evidence if a parent rings the school to confirm the student is unwell: medical appointment card with one appointment entered, letter from a professional, doctor's note, medication prescribed by a doctor, copy of prescription, print screen of medical notes, as well as letters concerning hospital appointments or any other relevant evidence.
-The Head Teacher may not authorise medical absence without this evidence.
+The school may request medical evidence if a parent rings the school to confirm the student is unwell: medical appointment card with one appointment entered, letter from a professional, doctor's note, medication prescribed by a doctor, copy of prescription, receipts for medication purchased from pharmacists, print screen of medical notes, as well as letters concerning hospital appointments or any other relevant evidence.
+However, we do not expect parents to pay for a letter from their doctor regarding absence but do ask parents to provide as much information from the doctor or medical professional as they are able to.
+We will endeavour to only request medical evidence when absence is frequent, unexplained and impacting on academic progress.
+In such cases, the Headteacher may not authorise medical absence without this evidence.